s3rgiosan/wp-media-chrome/README.md

 ## Quick Start

-Once activated, the plugin automatically improves supported media blocks.
-No additional setup is required.
+Once activated, the plugin automatically enhances supported media blocks.
+Customization is optional but available via the block editor settings or `theme.json`.

 To customize a media player: